Soranosuke2001/2420_week11_Lab/README.md

 The Backup Script will copy specific directories specified by the user from the local machine to a remote backup machine.

-This file is created for the `backup-dir` script, we will be creating later, to read so that the `rsync` command is able to run without the user having to change the script itself.
+The `backup-dir-scrip.conf` file is created for the `backup-dir` script, we will be creating later, to read so that the `rsync` command is able to run without the user having to change the script itself.
 Users will change the configuration file to specify the following:

 	- User name for the remote backup-server
 	- IP address of the backup-server